-Here’s How You Style a Twin Bed as an Adult
+How to Style a Twin Bed as an Adult

-Given the choice between a twin bed and a double bed, we think it’s safe to say most people would choose the latter.
-But what to do when your space makes it literally impossible to fit anything larger than a twin?
+Given the choice between a twin bed and a full, we think it’s safe to say most people would choose the latter.
+But what if your space makes it literally impossible to fit anything larger than a mattress that’s roughly 38 inches wide and 75 inches long?
 Despite popular belief, single beds are not only for children and dorm rooms.
-If these chic bedrooms are any indication, they can be just as stylish at any age; keep reading for some rooms that are decidedly adult-approved.
+If the seven chic spaces ahead are any indication, they can be stylish at any age.

-This twin bed is doing double duty as both a space-saving fixture and an organizational tool.
-Built-in drawers keep clutter out of sight and free up coveted wardrobe space—which, if you’re living in a small apartment, is definitely a necessity.
+This twin bed is doing double duty as a space-saving fixture and organizational tool.
+Lower drawers keep clutter out of sight and free up coveted wardrobe space—which, if you’re living in a small apartment, is definitely a necessity.